robiulhr/hashnode/clh9bt136000h09mmct0dfs78.md

 > **Note:** In real scenarios, memory allocation is not as simple as I discussed here. also, Primitive type and Reference type values are treated differently when assigning them to **Javascript variables**. but for this post, I have avoided the advanced things and kept it simple so you can get an overall idea of how things work behind the scenes.

-If you are still confused with it, simply think of **variables** as named containers that hold information and can be referred to the data simply by naming the container.
+If you are still confused about **what are variables in javascript**, simply think of variables as named containers that hold information and can be referred to the data simply by naming the container.

 That means,